RJBrooker/metaflow-automatic-ml/README.md

 ![Drag Racing](https://i.ibb.co/r4MzCNV/Screen-Shot-2020-03-18-at-12-57-51-PM.png)

-This repo contains a powerful, minimalistic, state-of-the-art, automated modeling pipeline.
+This repo is a powerful, minimalistic, state-of-the-art, automated modeling pipeline.

 Its build using Metaflow, MITs Deep Feature Synthesis (Featuretools), and Stanfords Probabilistic gradient boosting (NGBoost).
 It is fast, scalable and  production ready.